Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

-Here $\tilde{\alpha}_{i}$ and $\tilde{\beta}_{t}$ are the unit and period (``two-way'') fixed effects, $a\ge0$ and $b\ge0$ are the numbers of included ``leads'' and ``lags'' of the event indicator, respectively, and $\tilde{\varepsilon}_{it}$ is the error term.
+Here $\tilde{\alpha}_{i}$ and $\tilde{\beta}_{t}$ are the unit and period (``two-way'') fixed effects, $a\ge0$ and $b\ge0$ are the numbers of included ``leads'' and ``lags'' of the event indicator, respectively, and $\varepsilon_{it}$ is the error term.
 The first lead, $\one\left[K_{it}=-1\right]$, is often excluded as a normalization, while the coefficients on the other leads (if present) are interpreted as measures of ``pre-trends,'' and the hypothesis that $\tau_{-a}=\dots=\tau_{-2}=0$ is tested visually or statistically.
-Conditionally on this test passing, the coefficients on the lags are interpreted as a dynamic path of causal effects: at $h=0,\dots,b-1$ periods after treatment and, in the case of $\tau_{b+}$, at longer horizons binned together.\footnote{\citet{Schmidheiny2018} discuss the issues that arise when the bin $\one\left[K_{it}\ge b\right]$ is not included.} We will refer to this specification as \emph{``dynamic''} (as long as $b>0$) or, if it includes all available leads and lags except $h=-1$, \emph{``fully dynamic.''}
+Conditionally on this test passing, the coefficients on the lags are interpreted as a dynamic path of causal effects: at $h=0,\dots,b-1$ periods after treatment and, in the case of $\tau_{b+}$, at longer horizons binned together.
+We will refer to this specification as \emph{``dynamic''} (as long as $a+b>0$) and, more specifically, \emph{``fully-dynamic''} if it includes all available leads and lags except $h=-1$, or \emph{``semi-dynamic''} if it includes all lags but no leads.

-Viewed through the lens of the \ref{sec:Setting} framework, these specifications make implicit assumptions on potential outcomes, anticipation and treatment effects, and the estimand of interest.
-First, they make \ref{assu:A1} but, for $a>0$, do not fully impose \ref{assu:NoAnticip}, allowing for anticipation effects for $a$ periods before treatment.\footnote{One can alternatively view this specification as imposing \ref{assu:NoAnticip} but making a weaker \ref{assu:A1} which includes some pre-trends into $Y_{it}(0)$.
-This difference in interpretation is immaterial for our results.} Typically this is done as a means to \emph{test} \ref{assu:NoAnticip} rather than to \emph{relax} it, but the resulting specification is the same.
+Viewed through the lens of the \ref{sec:Setting} framework, these specifications make implicit assumptions on untreated potential outcomes, anticipation and treatment effects, and the estimand of interest.
+First, they make \ref{assu:A1} but, for $a>0$, do not fully impose \ref{assu:A2}, allowing for anticipation effects for $a$ periods before treatment.\footnote{One can alternatively view this specification as imposing \ref{assu:A2} but making a weaker \ref{assu:A1} which includes some pre-trends into $Y_{it}(0)$.
+This difference in interpretation is immaterial for our results.} Typically this is done as a means to \emph{test} \ref{assu:A2} rather than to \emph{relax} it, but the resulting specification is the same.
+Second, equation \ref{eq:dynamicOLS} imposes strong restrictions on causal effect heterogeneity (\ref{assu:A3}), with treatment (and anticipation) effects assumed to only vary by horizon $h$ and not across units and periods otherwise.
+Most often, this is done without an \emph{a priori }justification.
+If the lags are binned into the term with $\tau_{b+}$, the effects are further assumed to be time-invariant once $b$ periods have elapsed since the event.
+Finally, dynamic specifications do not explicitly define the estimands $\tau_{h}$ as particular averages of heterogeneous causal effects, even though researchers often consider that effects may vary across observations, as evidenced by a literature on the interpretation of OLS estimands going back to at least \textcite{Angrist1998a} and \textcite{humphreys2009bounds}.